DevTanmayOfficial/Bubble-Buster/README.md

-This is landing page of Nike which is done by the help of Tailwind+ React.jd
+This is landing page of Nike which is done by the help of Tailwind+ React.js